giantswarm/docs/sources/installation/whatisgiantswarm.md

 helloworld      dev  luebken  2014-11-28 14:01:43
 ```

-## Microservices?
+## Microservices

 The days of big monolith applications are long over.
 Modularizing your applications in services has been the way to go for some time.
 Each self-contained functionality constitutes a separate service.
 This makes them independently developable, deployable, and scalable.
 Each with its own potential database and programming language.
 The right tool for the job!
 The [12factor Apps](http://12factor.net/) paradigm goes even further by describing twelve fundamental requirements of modern Software-as-a-Service apps - worth looking at.

-At the same time it has always been a hassle to set up a truly service-oriented application.
-Or the solutions were too cumbersome and stood in the way.
-Giant Swarm keeps it lean and gets out of the way.
+Giant Swarm helps you creating apps a microservice fashsion.
+Each service is truely seperate and independently developable, deployable, and scalable.
+In the end it's up to you how much and little you put in a service.

 ## Where to go from here?

-Please start with the `Getting Started` guides.
+Please start with the [Getting Started](gettingstarted.md) guides.
 It give you a short and pratical tour on working with Giant Swarm.
 If you need any help please visit us in our chat or let us know via Email: [support@giantswarm.io](mailto:support@giantswarm.io).